watsonjr/watsonjr.github.io/people/index.md

 2017 -- **Ciera Villegas**, Environmental Sciences Graduate Program, Oregon State University.

 ## Alumni
+__Emily Klein__<br>
+Emily was a post-doc at Princeton University who took part in the SERENE exchange program with the Stockholm Resilience Centre, 2013-2015.
+Emily worked on human behavioral challenges in fisheries.<br>

+__Matthieu Barbier__<br>
+Matthieu was a post-doc at Princeton University who took part in the SERENE exchange program with the Stockholm Resilience Centre, 2013-2015.
+Matthieu worked on developing Agent-based Models of fisheries.<br>

 __Andrew Tilman__<br>
-Andrew was a PhD student on the SERENE exchange program between the Stockholm Resilienc Centre and Princeton University, 2014-2017.
-Andrew worked on human behavioral challenges in fisheries.<br>
+Andrew was a PhD student at Princeton University who took part in the SERENE exchange program with the Stockholm Resilience Centre, 2013-2017.
+Andrew developed economic incentives for sustainable fisheries.<br>

 __Lisa McManus__<br>
-Andrew was a PhD student on the SERENE exchange program between the Stockholm Resilienc Centre and Princeton University, 2014-2017.
+Lisa was a PhD student at Princeton University who took part in the SERENE exchange program with the Stockholm Resilience Centre, 2013-2017.
 Lisa worked on predicting the response of coral systems to climate change.<br>

 __Laura Elsler__<br>
 Laura completed her Masters research project, from the University of Graz, with us in 2015.<br>